-Is Your Doctor or Healthcare Provider Not In Your Health Insurer's Network?
+What to Do if Your Doctor or Healthcare Provider Is Not in Your Health Insurer's Network

 Negotiating, using an HSA, and talking to your doctor are some of the steps you can take to lower your bill

 Have you gone to the doctor only to find our that your health insurance company doesn't consider the provider in-network?
 It happens more than you would think, especially around the beginning of the year when insurance plans change.
 But if you find yourself facing a large bill, there are a few things you can do.
 Don't forget that medical bills can also have a negative effect on your credit.

 verify your doctor is in-network before going